code4recovery/tsml-ui/README.md

 A complete list of meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).

+### Changing the Search Function

+The search function has three options.
+For this example, let's return results from West Chester, Brooklyn, and Manhattan.

+`default`: west chester|brooklyn|manhattan
+`or`: west chester OR brooklyn OR manhattan
+`quoted`: "west chester" brooklyn manhattan

+The default requires the pipe character for search, but is also the most straight forward; most users will likely only be search for one town ("West Chester"), a ZIP code ("19147"), or a meeting name ("Happy Hour").
+However, the two other search options allow for more precise searching; you can return multiple results for adjacent towns.

 ## Next Steps

 - [x] Hierarchical region dropdown